 This guide will give you some idea of what these costs are.
 We’ll offer our best estimates, but be aware that prices can fluctuate somewhat, based on currency conversions and other factors.

 Belgium is in the EU and uses the good old Euro, but we’ll use US dollars for this guide.
-The current exchange rate, at the time of writing, is 1 Euro to $1.14 USD.
+Find out how much your money is worth today by using the up-to-date converter below.

 In the table below, there’s a basic summary of what you might expect Brussels travel costs to be, on a daily average, and for a three day stay.